SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-daffodil009/README.md

-# Project : Are you playing the  Banjo tonight?
+# 🪕Project : Are you playing the  Banjo tonight? 🪕

 This project implements a function areYouPlayingBanjo that determines whether a given name will get an opportunity to play with British-born, Melbourne-based composer/songwriter Hana Stretton at Royal Albert Hall tonight. 🎸🎺🎷🎻🥁